Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks

 With the advancement of language models, safety concerns such as adversarial attacks and token manipulation prompts have become increasingly prominent.
 Adversarial attacks or token manipulation prompts \citep{Ribeiro2018SemanticallyEA,shayegani2023plug} could potentially trigger the model to output something undesired \citep{zou2023universal,greshake2023more}.
 Given a piece of text input containing a sequence of tokens, we can apply simple token operations like replacement with synonyms to trigger the model to make the incorrect predictions \citep{morris2020textattack,li2020bert}.

 We demonstrate that \textit{Beyond Text} exhibits robustness against token manipulation adversarial attacks targeting LLMs.
 Our attack pipeline is designed as follows: Post-transcription, a paraphraser alters the original transcription ($T1$) into a new version ($T2$), systematically replacing uncertainty semantics with deterministic language.
 We then adjust the prompt to align the vocal and textual information with $T2$.
-Subsequently, the LLM is instructed to replicate $T2$ as option (A) instead of generating a freeform paraphrase ($T1'$) devoid of uncertainty cues.
+Subsequently, the LLM is instructed to replicate $T2$ as an option (A) instead of generating a freeform paraphrase ($T1'$) devoid of uncertainty cues.
 This approach highlights the limitations of current LLMs, which tend to over-rely on semantic textual instructions with no clue about the nuances of vocal delivery.
 Figure \ref{fig:attack} illustrates the attack pipeline A detail example is shown in Appendix \ref{app:attack-example}.

 Table \ref{table:attack} illustrates the comparative robustness of \textit{Beyond Text}.
 While the transcription-only approach exhibits a significant performance decrease of 55.87\% under attack, \textit{Beyond Text}, with its audio augmentation preserving vocal cues, exhibited a notably lower reduction of 33.43\%.
 This suggests that audio augmentation in \textit{Beyond Text} enables LLMs to maintain reasoning capabilities and resist being misled by text-based adversarial attacks.